OSHA/EPA Occupational Chemical Database

 evacuation for 800 meters (1/2 mile) in all directions.

-* Dry chemical, CO2 or water spray.
+* Dry chemical, CO2, water spray or regular foam.

 * Water spray, fog or regular foam.